platformio/platformio-docs/quickstart.rst

 ----------------------

 :ref:`piocore` provides special :ref:`cmd_init` command for configuring your projects.
-It allows to initialize new empty project or update existing with the new data.
+It allows one to initialize new empty project or update existing with the new data.

 What is more, :ref:`cmd_init` can be used for :ref:`ide`.
 It means that you will be able to import pre-generated PlatformIO project using favorite IDE and